Skip to content

 VM Snapshots and Restores#

-Although cloud snapshots include all VMs and allow for restoring an individual VM, VM-level snapshots allow for customizing schedule and retention rules per individual virtual machine (for example, it may be desirable to capture more frequently or retain snapshots longer for certain VMs).
+Although cloud snapshots include all VMs and allow for restoring individual VMs, VM-level snapshots allow for customizing schedule and retention rules per individual virtual machine (for example, it may be desirable to capture more frequently or retain snapshots longer for certain VMs).
 Additionally, VM-level snapshots provide the option for a quiesced snapshot.

 Quiesced Snapshots#

-The quiesce option provides an application-consistent snapshot of a running VM in which the system freezes the filesystem and flushes write buffers; additionally, VSS writers are invoked in order for VSS-aware applications (Windows VMs) to prepare for the snapshot.
+The quiesce option provides an application-consistent snapshot of a running VM in which the system freezes the filesystem and flushes write buffers; additionally, VSS writers are invoked for VSS-aware applications (Windows VMs) to prepare for the snapshot.
 The Quiesce option can be selected when taking a manual snapshot and can be enabled within the snapshot profile for automated snapshots.

-By default, VM-level snapshots are not configured (VM Snapshot Profile setting="--None--"). {.is-success}
+By default, VM-level snapshots are not configured (VM Snapshot Profile setting="--None--").

 1. From the VM dashboard, click Edit on the left menu.